OVALProject/ovalproject.github.io/getting-started/best-practices/index.md

   <tbody>
     <tr>
       <td>01</td>
-      <td>The <span style="font-family: 'Courier New'">name</span> attribute is assigned a value of “[*]_item” in accordance with Section 4.2.5.</td>
+      <td>The <span style="font-family: 'Courier New'">name</span> attribute is assigned a value of “[\*]_item” in accordance with [Section 4.2.5](#4-2-5-items).</td>
     </tr>
     <tr>
       <td>03</td>
-      <td>The `documentation` element describes how metadata may be retrieved from the endpoint.
+      <td>The <span style="font-family: 'Courier New'">documentation</span> element describes how metadata may be retrieved from the endpoint.
 This should not limit implementations, but rather guide them towards examples of your intended metadata and potential methods of collection.</td>
     </tr>
 	<tr>
       <td>05-08</td>
-      <td>The `complexType ... sequence` elements enforce the ordering of OVAL Item Entities in an OVAL Item.
+      <td>The <span style="font-family: 'Courier New'">complexType ... sequence</span> elements enforce the ordering of OVAL Item Entities in an OVAL Item.
 It is important that the ordering of OVAL State Entities match the ordering of OVAL Item Entities.</td>
     </tr>
 	<tr>
       <td>10</td>
-      <td>Each OVAL Item Entity should be represented as an `element` with a unique name.
-If an OVAL Item Entity is capable of having multiple values, it should be represented by multiple occurrences of the element which can be permitted by setting the `maxOccurs` attribute to “unbounded”.
+      <td>Each OVAL Item Entity should be represented as an <span style="font-family: 'Courier New'">element</span> with a unique name.
+If an OVAL Item Entity is capable of having multiple values, it should be represented by multiple occurrences of the element which can be permitted by setting the <span style="font-family: 'Courier New'">maxOccurs</span> attribute to “unbounded”.
 The default value for the attribute is “1”.
-The `minOccurs` attribute must always be set to “0” to allow OVAL Item entities to be omitted at the discretion of an OVAL System Characteristics Producer.
-The `type` attribute is used to specify what data format should be used to parse the returned Item entity value.
-The list of permitted OVAL datatypes is found in the `oval:DatatypeEnumeration` construct in the OVAL Common Model.
-These datatypes are utilized with the available `oval-sc:EntityItem[...]Type` constructs defined in the OVAL System Characteristics Model.
+The <span style="font-family: 'Courier New'">minOccurs</span> attribute must always be set to “0” to allow OVAL Item entities to be omitted at the discretion of an OVAL System Characteristics Producer.
+The <span style="font-family: 'Courier New'">type</span> attribute is used to specify what data format should be used to parse the returned Item entity value.
+The list of permitted OVAL datatypes is found in the <span style="font-family: 'Courier New'">oval:DatatypeEnumeration</span> construct in the OVAL Common Model.
+These datatypes are utilized with the available <span style="font-family: 'Courier New'">oval-sc:EntityItem[...]Type</span> constructs defined in the OVAL System Characteristics Model.
 Additional datatypes, unique to a platform, may also be present in the appropriate platform-specific OVAL System Characteristics Model.
-If the `nillable` attribute is set to “true”, then ensure that the appropriate use cases, as defined in the corresponding OVAL Object Entity, are described in the `documentation` element. </td>
+If the <span style="font-family: 'Courier New'">nillable</span> attribute is set to “true”, then ensure that the appropriate use cases, as defined in the corresponding OVAL Object Entity, are described in the <span style="font-family: 'Courier New'">documentation</span> element. </td>
     </tr>
 	<tr>
       <td>11-12</td>
-      <td>Each OVAL Item Entity should have a descriptive `documentation` element that concisely describes what the element represents, and provide any units necessary for interpretation.
+      <td>Each OVAL Item Entity should have a descriptive <span style="font-family: 'Courier New'">documentation</span> element that concisely describes what the element represents, and provide any units necessary for interpretation.
 Possible entity values should be explained when they may be ambiguous or represent special cases.
-One such example is the `win-sc:registry_item`, where an empty string value for the name entity, denotes the default value of the key should be collected.</td>
+One such example is the <span style="font-family: 'Courier New'">win-sc:registry_item</span>, where an empty string value for the name entity, denotes the default value of the key should be collected.</td>
     </tr>
 	<tr>
       <td>22,28</td>